 Presentation and interpretation of the site to visitors are important aspects of visitor management.
 The three tombs open to the general public (QV 44, 52, 55) have outdated and inadequate furnishings and protection and inadequate or non-existent ventilation systems.
 New systems and methods for lighting, protecting, and ventilating the tombs are required.
-Environmental monitoring in the tomb of Nefertari and the three tombs open to general visitation (QV 44, 52, and 55) has been undertaken to understand the environment in the tombs.
+Environmental monitoring in the tomb of Nefertari and the three tombs open to general visitation (QV 44, 52, and 55) was undertaken to understand the environment in the tombs.

 In 2012 design specifications were completed by the GCI, working with consultant Shaboury Associates, for the presentation of tomb QV 55 (barriers, lighting, and ventilation), to serve as a prototype for interior presentation.